The Most Common Roof Leak Locations and How to Fix Them

 Anything that protrudes from the roof is a potential weak spot.
 Underlayment, flashing, and silicon sealants can all be installed properly to avoid leaks, but sometimes a hard rain finds its way in.
 Pipe boots, HVAC stacks, Fan vents, and any other penetrations are always a starting point when diagnosing a roof leak.
 These are usually repairable by replacing the metal flashing at the base of the penetration along the roofline.

 All roofs (even new ones) have vulnerabilities and these 3 areas are the most common culprits for leaks.
-Call a reputable roofing professional if you notice a leak.
+Call us at HUF Construction.
+We’re the reputable roofing professionals you need when you notice a leak.
 Try to remember things like how hard it rained, the direction rain was blowing in, and if you have ever noticed prior leaking in the area.
 The more information you can give, the more it will help in diagnosing and repairing those pesky roof leaks!